8 Ways to Save the Bees—and Why They're Important to the Planet

 When you purchase local honey products, you're not only supporting these hard-working beekeepers—you're also getting the (delicious) benefits of local honey.
 As an added bonus, raw honey straight from the hive is unheated, unpasteurized, and undiluted, which means it's packed with antioxidants, vitamins, and minerals.

 Raw honey is meant for more than eating, too.
 It's a well-known healing remedy for minor burns or cuts and can provide relief for colds and sore throats.
-You could also consider trying other bee products, like locally made beeswax candles, lotions, or soaps.
-We even have beeswax wraps in our shop!
-Check them out in the video below.
+You could also consider trying other bee products, like locally-made beeswax candles, lotions, or soaps.

 3. Avoid Neonicotinoids